 As the frosting cools and chills in the refrigerator, it becomes more solid than classic buttercream.
 This helps ensure the raspberry curd doesn’t leak out between the layers.

 However, because it’s a little stiffer, it’s also a little harder to get a smooth finish on the cake.
 Run a metal offset spatula under hot water and use the heated spatula to smooth the frosting around the cake.

 Take the chocolate raspberry cake out of the refrigerator an hour before serving and slice with a knife dipped under hot water.

 Filling a cake with a softer substance, like curd or jam, is actually quite easy.

 I like to start with a full layer of frosting underneath; this helps ensure the curd doesn’t seep into the chocolate cake.

 Next, pipe a thick border of frosting along the outside edge of the cake.
 This will act like a barrier to contain the curd so it doesn’t leak out the side.
 (See image above.)

+Spoon your curd into the center of the cake, spreading it out to the edge of the frosting.
 After this step, refrigerate the whole cake for 10-15 minutes to firm up the frosting.
 Then place the next layer of cake on top and repeat.